To inspire and prepare young people to succeed in a global economy.

 The JA Company Program empowers high school students to solve a problem in their community by building and managing their own start-up business.
 This free virtual after-school program is open to all high school students in Southern Massachusetts.
-Over the course of 13 weekly meetings, student elect their own leadership team, develop and execute a business pan, produce and sell a product, hold department meetings to report on their progress, and build relationships with other students and business professionals.
+Over the course of 13 weekly meetings, students elect their own leadership team, develop and execute a business pan, produce and sell a product, hold department meetings to report on their progress, and build relationships with other students and business professionals.
 With the guidance of their mentors, student participants develop the skills they need to be successful in their future academic and career pursuits.
 To get more information about the program, please reach out to Edith Colon, JA Company Program Manager, at firstname.lastname@example.org or (508) 322-1244.

 Titan Business Challenge

-JASM’s Titan Business Challenge is a day-long strategy competition where students compete -- for scholarship dollars-- using an online business simulator that puts them at the helm of a virtual company.
+JASM’s Titan Business Challenge is a day-long strategy competition where students compete -- for scholarship dollars -- using an online business simulator that puts them at the helm of a virtual company.
 Created to teach them to make critical decisions around issues such as price production, marketing, capital investment, R&D, and philanthropy, Titan is uniquely designed to demonstrate the competitive nature of the free enterprise system by providing a dynamic introduction to the world of business.
-(Available to all high-schools in our 21 city and town service area across Southern Massachusetts, programs delivered after being requested by schools, 100% free for students and schools)
+(Available to all high-schools in our 21 city and town service area across Southern Massachusetts, programs delivered after being requested by schools, 100% free for students and schools.)